mfcgrp/Creative-Coding-IDM-NYU-DM-GY-6063-Section-D-/WEEKLY_SCHEDULE.md

 ##WEEK 8 - October 27

-⦁	Midterm presentations - everyone will have 5 minutes to present their work.
-Show what you did, share the link in the chat, and describe your process.
+⦁	Midterm presentations - Show what you did, share the link in the chat, and describe your process.
 What did you learn from this exercise?

 ⦁	Bring the Arduino kit you received.
 We will have a short intro